Tropical Storm Olga (2019): Meteorological history

 A well-organized tropical wave moved off the western coastline of Africa on October 8.
 High wind shear across the tropical Atlantic hampered the wave from developing into a tropical cyclone even as it showed intermittent signs of convective organization.
 The disturbance progressed into the eastern Caribbean Sea on October 17 and reached Central America five days later.
 After crossing the Yucatán Peninsula into the Bay of Campeche by October 24, the wave spawned a broad area of low pressure.
 The diffuse circulation became better defined the next morning, when satellite-derived wind data indicated it was already producing gale-force winds.
 As such, the NHC upgraded the system to Tropical Storm Olga at 12:00 UTC on October 25 when it was about 390 mi south-southwest of Lake Charles, Louisiana.
 The system's cloud pattern was characterized by a large cluster of deep thunderstorm activity within the northeastern quadrant.
 A broad upper-level trough to the west of the newly formed cyclone directed it on a general northeastward course.

 Shortly after the time of formation, a reconnaissance aircraft found that a cold front was already impinging on Olga's circulation, while maximum sustained winds had increased to 45 mph; slightly stronger winds trailed the frontal boundary.
 However, since the boundary had not yet moved through the system's circulation, Olga persisted as a tropical cyclone.
 The final passes conducted by the reconnaissance aircraft a few hours later found strong northwesterly flow and a sharp gradient in temperature and dew point near the center that had either been overtaken by the front or become poorly defined.
 As such, Olga transitioned into an extratropical cyclone by 00:00 UTC on October 26, with winds of 50 mph as the earlier measurements behind the front became representative of the overall system.
 It was positioned roughly 225 mi south-southeast of Lake Charles at the time.
-The post-tropical cyclone continued north-northeast and crossed the southeastern Louisiana coastline around 07:00 UTC.
+The cyclone continued north-northeast and crossed the southeastern Louisiana coastline around 07:00 UTC.
 It progressed inland across the Eastern United States, crossed Lake Huron, and finally dissipated over southeastern Ontario by 00:00 UTC on October 28.